dypsilon/frontend-dev-bookmarks/README.md

     + [MicroJS](http://microjs.com/) helps you discover the most compact-but-powerful microframeworks.
     + [JSPkg](http://jspkg.com/): reference library and package manager
     + [jquer.in](http://jquer.in/) is a curated collection of jQuery plugins.
+    + [angular-js.in](http://angular-js.in/) is a curated list of angular directives and modules.
     + [JSDB.io](http://www.jsdb.io): great source of the best JavaScript frameworks, plugins, and tools.
 + Other Front End Collections
     + [pineapple.io](http://pineapple.io/): A central hub of Tutorials, Tools and Assets for developers and designers